Khan of Heaven

+According to Jonathan Karam Skaff, the title deviated from both Chinese and Turkic orthodoxy by bridging them through centering Heaven as the supreme deity in both cultures.
+The title conferred the right to rule and acknowledged the equality of Chinese and Turkic peoples within the Tang Empire.
-The title remained in use by Taizong's successors until 779 AD, including Wu Zetian who assumed the title along with also the masculine form of the title emperor ("Huangdi", rather than "Nvhuang" or "Huanghou", an empress) from 685 to 705.

-To name a few instances of the title "Khan of Heaven" in use, two appeal letters from the Turkic hybrid rulers, Ashina Qutluγ Ton Tardu in 727, the Yabgu of Tokharistan, and Yina Tudun Qule in 741, the king of Tashkent, addressed the Emperor Xuanzong of Tang as Tian Kehan during the Umayyad expansion.
+The title remained in use by Taizong's successors until 779 AD, including Wu Zetian who assumed the title along with also the masculine form of the title emperor ("Huangdi", rather than "Nühuang" or "Huanghou", an empress) from 685 to 705.
+The title "Khan of Heaven" was used in two appeal letters from the Turkic hybrid rulers, Ashina Qutluγ Ton Tardu in 727, the Yabgu of Tokharistan, and Yina Tudun Qule in 741, the king of Tashkent, addressed the Emperor Xuanzong of Tang as Tian Kehan during the Umayyad expansion.

-A later letter sent by the Tang court to the Yenisei Kirghiz Qaghan explained that "the peoples of the northwest" had requested Emperor Taizong of Tang to become the "Heavenly Qaghan".